surabhit-08/MEGA-Workshop-series/W1/Workshop: 1 Part 2.md

 ## Workshop 1: Build Your Professional Website

-Before attending the **Build Your Professional Website** workshop, please follow these steps to set up GitHub and familiarize yourself with basic Git commands.
+Before attending the workshop, please follow these steps to set up GitHub and familiarize yourself with basic Git commands.
 This will ensure you’re ready to hit the ground running!
 We plan to have you have a basic website structure up and running by the end of this workshop and you can keep updating it over the weeks/months/years... :)

 ---